How does a weather station sensors work?

 Forecast: Filled with feedback from weather data, is a simulation of atmospheric happening forecasted future states.

-Historical records: The station has log books that record the weather.
+The station has log books that record the weather.
 These are important for local climate studies and tracking trends over the years.

 In conclusion, weather stations are important tools.
 They track local weather changes.
 They give useful information for farming, transportation, research, climate studies, and daily forecasts.

-Their role in helping us understand the environment is very important.
+Their role in helping us understand the environment is important.
 It helps us manage short-term weather and long-term climate trends.